nttonow/windows-nt-auto-deployment-1998-style/README.md

 These scripts come from real deployment work carried out in business environments during the late 1990s and early 2000s.

+If you’re trying to recreate this, I’d strongly recommend watching the video, a lot of the “why” behind this approach isn’t obvious just from the scripts alone.

 Related Video

 https://youtu.be/OskAMmDaNWI